The People vs. Larry Flynt: Plot

 In 1978, during another trial in Georgia, Flynt and Isaacman are both shot by a man with a rifle while they walk outside a courthouse.
 Isaacman recovers, but Flynt is paralyzed from the waist down and uses a wheelchair for the rest of his life.
-Wishing he was dead, Flynt renounces his faith.
-Because of the emotional and physical pain, he moves to Beverly Hills and spirals down into depression and drug use.
-During this time, Althea also becomes addicted to painkillers and morphine.
+Broken by the experience, Flynt renounces his faith, turns over control of Hustler to Jimmy and Althea, and moves to Beverly Hills, where he quickly spirals into drug addiction to combat his depression and crippling pain.
 In 1983, Flynt undergoes surgery to deaden several nerves in his back damaged by the bullet wounds, and as a result, feels rejuvenated.
-He returns to an active role with the publication, which, in his absence, had been run by Althea and Jimmy.
+He soon returns to an active role with the publication.

 Flynt is soon in court again for leaking videos relating to the John DeLorean entrapment case, and during his courtroom antics, he fires Isaacman, then throws an orange at the judge.
-He later wears an American flag as an adult diaper along with an Army helmet, and wears T-shirts with provocative messages such as "I Wish I Was Black" and "Fuck This Court."
-After spitting water at the judge Flynt is sent to a psychiatric ward, where he sinks into depression again.
+He later wears an American flag as an adult diaper along with an Army helmet, and wears provocative T-shirts.
+After spitting water at the judge, Flynt is committed to a psychiatric ward, where he sinks into depression again.
 Flynt publishes a satirical parody ad in which Jerry Falwell tells of a drunken sexual encounter with his mother.
 Falwell sues for libel and emotional distress.
 Flynt countersues for copyright infringement, because Falwell copied his ad and used it to raise funds for his legal bills.
-The case goes to trial in December 1984, but the decision is mixed, as Flynt is found guilty of inflicting emotional distress but not libel.
-By that time, Althea has contracted HIV, which proceeds to AIDS.
-Some time later in 1987, Flynt finds her dead in the bathtub, having drowned.
+The case goes to trial in December 1984, but the decision is mixed, as Flynt is found liable for inflicting emotional distress but not libel and is forced to pay damages to Falwell.

+Althea, now a morphine addict, visits Flynt and reveals her HIV diagnosis; disgusted to learn that the Hustler staff won't even shake her hand, Flynt arranges a company meeting via phone call and fires everyone.
+Althea comes to live with him, but later drowns in the bathtub after passing out.
 Flynt presses Isaacman to appeal the Falwell decision to the Supreme Court of the United States.
 Isaacman refuses, saying Flynt's courtroom antics humiliated him.
 Flynt pleads with him, saying that he "wants to be remembered for something meaningful".
-Isaacman agrees and argues the "emotional distress" decision in front of the Supreme Court, in the case Hustler Magazine v.
-Falwell in 1988.
+Isaacman finally agrees to represent him in front of the Supreme Court, in the case Hustler Magazine v.
+Falwell in December 1987.
 With Flynt sitting silently in the courtroom, the court overturns the original verdict in a unanimous decision.
-After the trial, Flynt is alone in his bedroom watching old videotapes of a happy healthy Althea and himself before tragedy struck them both.
+After the trial, Flynt is shown to be alone in his bedroom watching old videotapes of a happy, healthy Althea and himself before tragedy struck them both.